-6.4.
+7.4.
 PORTFOLIO MANAGEMENT

-In addition to portfolio restructuring and M&A activity, undertakings could also consider reshaping their existing portfolio of business.
+In addition to portfolio restructuring and M&A activity, undertakings could also consider reshaping their existing portfolio of business, e.g. through the management of lapses and cancellations.

 If Solvency II is expected to have a negative effect on an undertaking's balance sheet, management could consider re-pricing the existing business to allow for the new capital requirements.
-Undertakings would need to have the contractual right to review premiums or charges (such as fund charges or mortality charges) in these circumstances though.
-Indexation could also be applied to charges if the undertaking has the right to do so.
-The competitive or commercial impacts of re-pricing should be considered if undertakings choose to go down this route, as well as policyholders' reasonable expectations (PRE) or treating customers fairly (TCF).
+Undertakings would need to have the contractual right to review premiums or commissions in these circumstances though (not always possible in the case of affinity distribution channel).
+The competitive or commercial impacts of re-pricing should be considered if undertakings choose to go down this route, as well as treating customers fairly (TCF).